cola-glai/iMOEAD_beta/README.md

 # I-MOEA/D-PLVF
-This repository consists of experimental codes based on the paper "**Interactive Decomposition Multiobjective Optimization Via Progressively Learned Value Functions**" published on IEEE TRANSACTIONS ON FUZZY SYSTEMS 2019.
+This repository consists of experimental codes based on the paper "**Interactive Decomposition Multiobjective Optimization Via Progressively Learned Value Functions**" published in IEEE TRANSACTIONS ON FUZZY SYSTEMS 2019.

 ## Introduction